backstage/backstage/plugins/scaffolder-backend-module-bitbucket-cloud/README.md

 # scaffolder-backend-module-bitbucket-cloud

-Welcome to the scaffolder-backend-module-bitbucket-cloud-backend scaffoler plugin!
+Welcome to the scaffolder-backend-module-bitbucket-cloud-backend scaffolder plugin!

 _This plugin was created through the Backstage CLI_